 SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) without health insurance by 300,000 in 2034.
-SENATE COMMITTEE ON FINANCE SUBTITLE B-HEALTH CHAPTER 1-MEDICAID SUBCHAPTER A-REDUCING FRAUD AND II T SEC.
+SENATE COMMITTEE ON FINANCE SUBTITLE B-HEALTH CHAPTER 1-MEDICAID SUBCHAPTER A-REDUCING FRAUD AND IN MPROVING ENROLLMENT PROCESSES SEC.
 71101 (Senate Finance Cmte.): SEC.
-44101 (House E&C Cmte.): The current rule makes it easier for • HOUSE BILL CBO Prohibition on Implementation of Rule Moratorium on Implementation of Rule eligible seniors to access MSPs (through SCORE: The provision Relating to Eligibility and Enrollment in Relating to Eligibility and Enrollment MSPs, Medicaid can cover the cost of proposed by the Medicare Shared Savings Programs rules in Medicare Savings Program (MSP) Medicare premiums/costs for low- House bill would result Prohibits the Secretary of HHS from Prohibits CMS from implementing the income seniors) in savings to the implementing, administering or final rule published at 88 Fed Reg 65230 Rescinding this rule will make it much federal government of enforcing 88 Fed Reg 65230 related through January 1, 203F5, which relates more difficult for vulnerable seniors to \$85.3 billion over ten amendments to specific CFR sections, to streamlining Medicaid and the receive the help they need to manage years (2025-2034).
-In including: Medicare Savings Program rising Medicare costs.
-As a result, one other words, a CUT to Medicaid and 406.21(c) (general enrollment periods) Defines QMB coverage as starting Determinations and Enrollment RuleThe adopted rule allowed for 1) million fewer seniors are expected to enroll in MSPs.
-Medicare programs by Defines QMB coverage as starting the month entitlement begins. automatic enrollment certain SSI enion in wises. \$85.3B. • 435.4 (definitions and use of terms) recipients into MSP; 2) Maximize use of 765.56.
-Adds regulatory definition of Part D Medicare Part D low-income subsidy LIS application data to be program data to enroll people with LIS electronically transmitted from SSA into MSP; 3) Reduce burdensome to State Medicaid Agencies for documentation for applications; 4) purposes of determining MSP Simplified process to verify life insurance eligibilty. assets in application; 5) Ensuring QMB 01.

-and premium free Part A effective dates.
+44101 (House E&C Cmte.): The current rule makes it easier for • HOUSE BILL CBO Prohibition on Implementation of Rule Moratorium on Implementation of Rule eligible seniors to access MSPs (through SCORE: The provision Relating to Eligibility and Enrollment in Relating to Eligibility and Enrollment in MSPs, Medicaid can cover the cost of proposed by the Medicare Savings Programs (MSP) Medicare Savings Programs (MSP) Medicare premiums/costs for low- House bill would result While the House version delays Prohibits CMS from implementing the income seniors) in savings to the implementation of the full MSP rule (at final rule published at 88 Fed Reg 65230 Delaying or rescinding this rule (or federal government of 88 Fed Reg 65230) through 1/1/2035, through January 1, 2035, which relates to portions of this rule, as proposed by the \$85.3 billion over ten the Senate version entirely prohibits streamlining Medicaid and the Medicare Senate) will make it much more difficult years (2025-2034).
+In implementation for specific sections of Savings Program Determinations and for vulnerable seniors to receive the help other words, a CUT to the rule, including regulations that: Enrollment Rule they need to manage rising Medicare Medicaid and Define coverage as starting the The adopted rule allowed for 1) costs.
+Medicare programs by month entitlement begins. automatic enrollment certain SSI • As a result, one million fewer seniors are \$85.3B.
+Allow Medicare Part D low-income Allow Medicare Part D low-income recipients into MSP; 2) Maximize use of expected to enroll in MSPs. subsidy (LIS) application data to be electronically transmitted from SSA Medicare Part D low-income subsidy program data to enroll people with LIS to State Medicaid Agencies for into MSP; 3) Reduce burdensome purposes of determining MSP documentation for applications; 4) eligibility.
+Simplified process to verify life insurance Require states to include individuals assets in application; 5) Ensuring QMB described in the Part D LIS eligibility and premium free Part A effective dates. rules when determining "family size" and premium neer dienteneerive dates. for purposes of MSP eligibility determination.